Does Cannabis Help Migraines? THC or CBD for Migraines

 The fourth and final phase is the prodrome phase, where individuals often feel weak and exhausted.
 The fourth phase can last up to a day after a migraine episode.

-How Cannabis Can Help Alleviate Migraines or Migraine Symptoms
+How Cannabis Can Help Alleviate Migraine Symptoms?

 Cannabis is more widely used than ever before, and its potential is continually being investigated.
 Consumers have long turned to cannabis to relieve a variety of different types of pain, which begs the question: does weed help with headaches?